 Cost per person AED 650.00

-Breakfast at the hotel.
-Prepare for check out.
-The driver will pick you up and drop you to the airport for your onward flight to Tromso.
-On arrival we recommend taking the airport bus (Flybussen) or a taxi to your hotel.
+Prepare for check out and the driver will pick you up and drop you to the airport for your onward flight to Tromso.

 Tromsø, a city in northern Norway, is a major cultural hub above the Arctic Circle.
 It’s famed as a viewing point for colorful Northern Lights that sometime light up the nighttime sky.
 The city’s historic center, on the island of Tromsø, is distinguished by its centuries-old wooden houses.
 The 1965 Arctic Cathedral, with its distinctive peaked roof and soaring stained-glass windows, dominates the skyline.

 In the evening it’s time to leave the city lights behind on a guided small group tour for a chance to enjoy some of the brightest northern lights in the world.
 An aurora, sometimes referred to as polar lights, northern lights, or southern lights, is a natural light display in the Earth's sky, predominantly seen in high-latitude regions.
 Auroras are the result of disturbances in the magnetosphere caused by solar wind.
 Please note that the northern lights are a natural phenomenon and sightings cannot be guaranteed.